Going to the doctor

 - whether you understand why the treatment is needed, what it involves, and things that might go wrong (like side-effects from drugs, or other complications).

-If, after thinking about these things, your doctor thinks you are able to weigh up the advantages and risks of the treatment and then make a decision, you will be able to give consent.
+If your doctor thinks you are able to weigh up the advantages and risks and make an informed decision, you will be able to give consent.

-- your doctor thinks you are being physically or sexually abused, they must notify the Department of Children and Families who may take action to investigate;
+- your doctor thinks you are being physically or sexually abused, they must notify the Department of Children and Families or the police, who may take action to investigate;

 - your doctor thinks you might hurt yourself or someone else, they may warn that person, your parent or carer, or the Department of Children and Families.

-There is no age limit preventing you from buying contraception like condoms or spermicides at a pharmacy, or from getting medical advice about contraception without parental consent.
+There is no minimum age to buy condoms or spermicides at a pharmacy, or to get medical advice about contraception without parental consent.

-But certain medical contraceptives, such as the pill, require a prescription that you can only get from a doctor.
-This is because some medication may not be safe for everyone to take, and a doctor must first explain how to use the medication safely, and whether you need to avoid other drugs or alcohol while taking it.
+But certain medical contraceptives, such as the Pill, require permission from a doctor.
+This is called a prescription.
+You need a prescription because some medication may not be safe for everyone to take, and a doctor must first explain how to use the medication safely, and whether you need to avoid other drugs or alcohol while taking it.

 The doctor may follow written guidelines when making this decision.
 These guidelines include considering things like whether: